CSMA/CA handles collisions, CSMA/CD detects collisions

 OFDMA allows the AP to serve multiple clients simultaneously, reducing latency in crowded spaces.

-RTS/CTS solves hidden node problems
+RTS/CTS solves hidden node situations

 Understanding the standards is only part of the picture.
-The next page covers frequency bands, channels, channel bonding, and OFDMA, explaining how to plan wireless coverage without interference.
+The next page covers frequency bands, channels, channel bonding, and OFDMA — explaining how to plan wireless coverage without interference.